-Additional future requirements needed to deliver growth proposed in the Local Plan
+Additional future requirements needed to deliver growth proposed in the Local Plan Primary Schools:

-Primary Schools:

-- Expansion of Horsmonden Primary School by up to one FE to provide for the Brenchley/Horsmonden/Lamberhurst planning area. - Expansion of Cranbrook Church of England Primary School by up to one FE to provide for the Cranbrook/Sissinghurst/Goudhurst planning area. - Expansion of Hawkhurst Church of England Primary School by up to one FE to provide for Hawkhurst/Sandhurst and Benenden planning area.

-- Establishment of four new 2FE primary schools in Paddock Wood/Capel parish.
-Establishment of up to 4FE provision to serve the proposed garden settlement at Tudeley Village of either one 3FE or two 2FE primary schools and/or 1 FE expansion of the existing Capel Primary School at Five Oak Green. - Tunbridge Wells Town, within the Local Plan period: - o 1 FE expansion of Skinners Kent Primary School. - o 1 FE expansion of St Peter's Church of England Primary School.
+- Expansion of Horsmonden Primary School by up to one FE to provide for the Brenchley/Horsmonden/Lamberhurst planning area. - Expansion of Cranbrook Church of England Primary School by up to one FE to provide for the Cranbrook/Sissinghurst/Goudhurst planning area. - Expansion of Hawkhurst Church of England Primary School at the current site by up to one FE to provide for Hawkhurst/Sandhurst and Benenden planning area. - Establishment of two new primary schools in Paddock Wood parish to provide 4FE of provision (in addition to the 2FE Free School at St Andrew's referred to above as planned provision). - Establishment of up to 4FE provision to serve the proposed garden settlement at Tudeley Village to provide one 3FE primary school and a 1 FE expansion of the existing Capel Primary School at Five Oak Green. - Tunbridge Wells Town, within the Local Plan period: - o 1 FE expansion of Skinners Kent Primary School. - o 1 FE expansion of St Peter's Church of England Primary School.